flatlining/clean-architecture-java-example/README.md

 - **Swarming on stories** so that different pairs can easily work on the same story at the same time to complete it quicker
 - **Good monolith** with clear use cases that you can split in microservices later one, once you've learnt more about them

+#### Cost

+- **Perceived duplication of code**.
+Entities might be represented differently when used in business logic, when dealing with the database and when presenting them in a json format.
+You might feel like you're duplicating code, but you're actually favouring decoupling over DRY
+- **You need interesting business logic** to "justify" the structure.
+If all you do in your use case is a one-line method to read or save from a database, then maybe you can get away with something simpler

 ### Structure

 ![Unclie Bob's Clean Architecture](./docs/ca_unclebob.svg)